UltimateForm/mordhau-rcon-suite/README.md

   - checking indivdual player playtime, killscore, and lifetime match score against another player
 - player list/server info

+If you need custom changes please reach out to me on discord or create an issue.

 ## Contents

 - [mordhau-rcon-suite](#mordhau-rcon-suite)